qlp/hypotheek/README.md

 nix fmt
 ```

+This uses:

-This uses Prettier to format TypeScript, JavaScript, JSON, Markdown, Svelte, HTML, and CSS files according to the project's configuration in `.prettierrc`.
+- Prettier to format TypeScript, JavaScript, JSON, Markdown, Svelte, HTML, and CSS files according to the project's configuration in `.prettierrc`
+- nixpkgs-fmt to format Nix files